wso2/docs-choreo-dev/en/docs/references/ballerina-expression-syntax.md

 ### Reading the query parameter value

 Query parameters are used in an HTTP request to send additional inputs to consider when processing the request.
-You can use the request variable's `getQueryParamValue` function to read query parameter values that are passed.
+You can use the `getQueryParamValue` function of the `request` variable to read query parameter values that are passed.

 #### Examples